North America In-flight Catering Services Market Analysis by Mordor Intelligence

 Short-haul segments accounted for 57.45% of revenue in 2025, but long-haul demand is expected to grow at an annual rate of 8.53% through 2031.
 Boeing forecasts 2.8% yearly growth in regional revenue passenger miles to 2045, outpacing seat counts and reinforcing longer stage lengths.
 Multi-course meals, mid-flight snacks, and beverage service add 20%–30% to cost yet command price premiums that lift overall yields.
 Air Canada’s Asia expansion illustrates the upside: catering spend per transpacific passenger runs three to four times that of a domestic shuttle flight.

 Regional jets on sub-two-hour legs lack oven capacity and storage volume, forcing reliance on shelf-stable snacks and sandwiches.
-TSA rule changes on liquids permit passengers to carry larger beverages, resulting in lower in-flight drink purchases.
-Southwest, Spirit, and Frontier exploit the model by offering snacks only, monetizing food as an optional add-on rather than baked-in cost.
+TSA rule changes on liquids allow passengers to carry larger beverages, leading to lower in-flight drink purchases.
+Southwest, Spirit, and Frontier exploit the model by offering snacks only, monetizing food as an optional add-on rather than baked into the cost.
 Long-haul services, by contrast, require cold-chain integrity, allergen-free menus, and efficient waste management systems, which only large-scale caterers can provide.

 Geography Analysis

 Canada is the fastest-growing geography at an 8.81% CAGR through 2031.
 Air Canada reached 50 million passengers in 2024, driven by its Asia routes, which require multi-cuisine menus and rigorous cold-chain logistics.
-Toronto Pearson and Vancouver handle most of that surge, prompting gategroup AI pilots and SATS joint-venture talks in 2024.
-Food-service inflation peaked at 5.2% in 2024, and hospitality wages averaged, prompting operators to consider automation.
+Toronto Pearson and Vancouver handle most of that surge, prompting gategroup AI pilots and joint-venture talks with SATS in 2024.
+Food-service inflation peaked at 5.2% in 2024, and rising hospitality wages prompted operators to consider automation.
 Canada’s SFCR mirrors US traceability rules, enabling compliance synergies for cross-border routes yet raising barriers for small kitchens that lack digital lot tracking.

-Mexico shows smaller absolute revenue but outsized growth driven by ultra-low-cost carriers.
-Volaris flew 30 million passengers in 2024 and earns a significant slice of profit from food sales.
-VivaAerobus expanded capacity by 33% year-over-year on a fully retail model.
+Mexico shows smaller absolute revenue but outsized growth driven by ultra-low-cost carriers (ULCCs).
+Volaris flew 30 million passengers in 2024 and earns a significant share of its profits from food sales.
+VivaAerobus expanded capacity by 33% year over year on a fully retail model.
 Tourism recorded 42 million international visitors in 2024, with demand concentrated in Cancún and Los Cabos.
 Catering infrastructure is fragmented outside Mexico City; however, lighter compliance oversight under NOM-251-SSA1-2009 allows faster menu turnover.
-Flag carrier Aeromexico revamped its premium menus in 2024 to defend its share on long-haul flights, leveraging local chef partnerships.
+Flag carrier Aeromexico revamped its premium menus in 2024 to defend its share on long-haul flights, leveraging partnerships with local chefs.

 Competitive Landscape